-firms.140 These informal ways include ideological messaging and party-line education to inform managers what is expected of them, monitoring to ensure compliance, and the use of carrots and sticks to reward and punish individuals in light of what is expected of them.141 We call these informal approaches "fear governance" even though both carrots and sticks are used, to distinguish this influence from more formal corporate governance institutions.142
+and priorities.
+We call these informal approaches "fear governance" even though both carrots and sticks are used, to distinguish this influence from more formal corporate governance institutions.

-An individual's extreme (or rapid) economic success attracts the attention of the party-state.
+An individual's extreme (or rapid) economic success attracts the attention of the partystate.
 The person may become entangled with anti-corruption investigations, regulatory scrutiny, and at times selective enforcement.
 In recent years, several well-connected privately held conglomerates and their managing or founding tycoons have been allowed to rise and accumulate extreme wealth and power only to fall abruptly on various accusations of corruption, embezzlement, and corporate fraud following the shifting development priorities of the party-state.
 Sometimes, these crackdowns are initiated through the CCP's anti-corruption processes carried outside the formal legal system.
 Thereafter, the individuals may or may not be subjected to legal enforcement as well, and their conglomerates pushed to the brink through mandated restructuring and asset seizures by government authorities.

-Examples of such cases include Ye Jianming, one of China's most powerful private tycoons, who was detained on corruption accusations and disappeared in the process of his investigation (Ye's Fortune 500 conglomerate-CEFC China Energy and its listed Shanghai subsidiary-fell along with him.145); Wu Xiaohui, the politically connected and
+Examples of such cases include Ye Jianming, one of China's most powerful private tycoons, who was detained on corruption accusations and disappeared in the process of his investigation (Ye's Fortune 500 conglomerate-CEFC China Energy and its listed Shanghai subsidiary-fell along with him.); Wu Xiaohui, the politically connected and powerful chairman of Anbang Insurance Group, who was sentenced to 18 years in prison for fraud and embezzlement and saw the assets of Anbang seized by the state; and